coderste/python-cs/README.md

 ### Questionnaires

 The course also contains questionnaires and I will be posting my results in the table below.
+After I've finished the whole course I will re-take every questionnaire and fill in the table below to see how much I've learnt

 | Name                      | Questions | Correct | Percentage |
 | ------------------------- | --------- | ------- | ---------- |